We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

-- Find the out what rules your condition in subject to.
-Make sure you understand what happens you make a claim relating to your pre-existing condition.
+- Find out what rules your condition is subject to.
+Make sure you understand what happens when you make a claim relating to your pre-existing condition.
+We explain this below.

 What is a pre-existing medical condition?

-While the definition of a pre-existing condition can vary, it generally refers to:
+While the definition of a pre-existing condition can vary, it generally refers to the following:

 - A health condition that was diagnosed or investigated by a medical practitioner